nomi420420/FightGame/README.md

 Java Fighting Game

 This is a fast-paced, two-player fighting game built using Java and Swing.
-It features essential fighting game mechanics, including physics-based movement (gravity and jumping) and strategic blocking with built-in cooldowns to prevent abuse.

-Key Features

-The core game logic has been carefully designed for a balanced competitive experience:

-Directional Attacks: Attacks only hit on the side the player is facing, requiring proper positioning.

-Strategic Crouching: Players can crouch to lower their hitbox, essential for dodging standing attacks.

-Dynamic Hitboxes: Attacks have two different hitboxes:

-Standing Attack: Hits mid-level (can be dodged by crouching).

-Crouching Attack: Hits low (must be blocked).
+It features robust, competitive mechanics designed for strategic play and precise timing.

+Core Mechanics

-Cooldown Blocking: Blocks absorb 100% of damage, but instantly disable the block and trigger a 2-second cooldown upon successful connection.
+Strategic Blocking: Players can block 100% of damage, but a successful block instantly disables the defense and starts a 2-second cooldown, preventing abuse.

+Knockdown System: The powerful Super Attack forces the opponent into a Knockdown state, where they fall to the ground.
+They are briefly invincible as they stand up.

+Hit Impact: Regular attacks apply a short stun and light knockback, interrupting the opponent's actions.

+Dynamic Hitboxes: Attacks have specific vertical properties: Standing attacks hit mid-level (can be dodged by crouching), and crouching attacks hit low (must be blocked).

+Movement: Includes quick Dashes and Backsteps for advanced positioning.
+Fighters automatically turn to face their opponent and are restricted by Corner Boundaries.

+Attack Types and Cooldowns

+Regular Attack: A standard, quick attack with low cooldown.

+Super Attack: High-damage attack that triggers Knockdown and has a long, 25-second cooldown.

+Controls

+The game is designed for two players sharing a single keyboard.

+Player 1 (Blue)

+Move Left / Right: A / D

+Jump: W

+Crouch / Block: S

+Regular Attack: F

+Super Attack: G

+Forward Dash: E

+Backstep: R

+Player 2 (Red)

+Move Left / Right: Left / Right Arrows

+Jump: Up Arrow

+Crouch / Block: Down Arrow

+Regular Attack: L

+Super Attack: K

+Forward Dash: I

+Backstep: O

+Start Game: ENTER (used by either player)